wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 ### Declaring Control Tags

-A control event is similar to an exception with the addition that it has a result type.
-Operationally, a control event may be thought of as a *resumable* exception.
-An event declaration provides the type signature of a control event.
+A control tag is similar to an exception with the addition that it has a result type.
+Operationally, a control tag may be thought of as a *resumable* exception.
+A tag declaration provides the type signature of a control tag.

 ```wat
 (event $label (param tp*) (result tr*))
 ```

 The `$label` is the name of the operation.
-The parameter types `tp*` describes the expected stack layout prior to invoking the event, and the result types `tr*` describes the stack layout following an invocation of the operation.
+The parameter types `tp*` describes the expected stack layout prior to invoking the tag, and the result types `tr*` describes the stack layout following an invocation of the operation.